Transfer Pricing Updates

 Once a transfer pricing adjustment is made by IRAS, this adjustment is subject to a surcharge of 5% regardless of whether there is tax payable on the adjustment.

-Self-initiated retrospective upward adjustments are similarly subject to a surcharge of 5% regardless of whether there is tax payable on the adjustments, unless remission is granted.
+Taxpayers may voluntarily make upward adjustments for past financial years on their related party transactions.
+Such self-initiated retrospective upward adjustments are similarly subject to a surcharge of 5% regardless of whether there is tax payable on the adjustments unless remission is granted.

 1Gross revenue derived from a trade or business excludes passive source income such as dividends, capital gains and losses.
 Taxpayer that only has passive source income will not come within TPD requirements of Section 34F.

 2Condition (b) is put in place to ensure that taxpayers continue to prepare TPD once they are required to do it under condition (a).
-This provides certainty to taxpayers on their compliance efforts, especially where any decline in their gross revenue below S$10 million is temporary.
+This provides certainty to taxpayers on their compliance efforts, especially where any decline in their gross revenue below SGD 10 million is temporary.

 For more details, you are welcome to contact our expert team